Foundations of Black Hole Accretion Disk Theory: Numerical Simulations

 \section{Numerical Simulations}

-Theoretical models of accretion disks have been extremely successful at explaining many general observational properties of quasars, microquasars, and other black hole sources.
-However, a detailed understanding of these sources and a detailed fitting of the theoretical concepts to the observed data can only be done numerically.
-In particular, numerical work can be critically important in at least two aspects: 1) as an extension of theoretical work, by treating nonlinear perturbations and higher order coupling terms, and 2) in cases that are highly time variable or contain little symmetry, such that the prospect of finding an analytic solution is poor.
-There is also an important overlap region where various analytic and numerical methods are applicable and can be used to independently validate results.
-In this section, we specifically focus on and review the direct numerical simulation of black hole accretion disks.

 In simulating accretion disks around black holes, there are a number of challenging issues.
-First, there is quite a bit of physics involved: relativistic gravity, hydrodynamics, magnetic fields, and radiation being the most fundamental.
+First, there is quite a lot of physics involved: relativistic gravity, hydrodynamics, magnetic fields, and radiation being the most fundamental.
 Then there is the issue that accretion disks are inherently multi-dimensional objects.
 The computational expense of including extra dimensions in a numerical simulation is not a trivial matter.
 Simply going from one to two dimensions (still assuming axisymmetry for a disk) increases the computational expense by a very large factor ($10^2$ or more).
 Going to three-dimensions and relaxing all symmetry requirements increases the computational expense yet again by a similar factor.
-Simulations of this size have only become feasible within the last decade and still only with a subset of the physics one is interested in.
+Simulations of this size have only become feasible within the last decade and still only with a subset of the physics one is interested in and usually with a very limited time duration.